lean-klinker/cloud-working-samples/aws/spa-with-cognito-auth/docs/react-app.md

 use [Cognito](https://aws.amazon.com/cognito/).
 This is being done using a `settings.json` that is uploaded to s3 when the application deploys.

+The interactions with `oidc-client` can be found in the [auth-service.js](../src/authentication/services/auth-service.js).

+The `settings.json` file is loaded in [AuthProvider](../src/authentication/providers/AuthProvider.js).

 ### Why use `settings.json`?

 This allows for the infrastructure to be generated and for the application to consume the newly created infrastructure.